APogue/APogue.github.io/_posts/posts/2024-11-03-Protest-activities-police-handling.md

 		- What documents?
 Were they specific to this situation or policy docs?

+		- So they waited until Karen Bass stepped in?

 - [Newsom tweet](https://x.com/GovPressOffice/status/1785589489878049091), 1:38 a.m.

 	- "Our office is closely monitoring the situation at @UCLA.